1. What is a Foreign LLC in California?

 Certificate of Authority, and the official filing is the

-- Maintaining an office, warehouse, or physical presence in California
+- Maintaining an office, storefront, warehouse, or other physical place of business in California

-- California Registered Agent with a physical California street address
+- California Registered Agent with a physical street address in California

 - Principal office address and mailing address